IlonaZaika/clothing-store/README.md

 ## Acknowledgements

-I would like to express my gratitude to Andrei Neagoie and Yihua Zhang for his excellent course in the [Zero to Mastery](https://zerotomastery.io/) academy.
+I would like to express my gratitude to Andrei Neagoie and Yihua Zhang for their excellent course in the [Zero to Mastery](https://zerotomastery.io/) academy.
 I've started my React jorney with the best instructors.
 Thank you a lot!
 Your passion for codding is impressive and inspiring.